CI-Connect/connect-client/README.md

 ============

 Connect Client is the set of programs and files for linking a campus cluster to a CI Connect instance.
-Currently it is developed on and for the University of Chicago Research Computing Cluster (RCC) and RCC Connect, but the goal is to extend the toolchain to accomodate the peculiarities of other sites as well.

 Connect Client can be installed by an individual user, or sitewide by the site administrator.